 The dung from the cattle is used to produce Gobar gas and the milk and other dairy products are used for consumption as well as sale.

 The simple but airy and bright chapel with its gentle divine aura, is where the brothers and fathers have their daily mass service.
 One can just sit in its calming and peaceful environs and spend a relaxing time.
 The highlight of the chapel is the large image of Jesus Christ behind the altar.
 This masterpiece of mural mosaic is a true work of divine art, being a composite collage of several bits of colored tiles skillfully set into a pattern that forms the features of the picture.
-The work of an artisan from Kerala, this is said to consist of more than 1.65 lakh bits of colored elements.
+This work of Balan Nair, a mosaic artist from Kerala, is said to consist of more than 1.65 lakh bits of colored elements.

 There are 2 main auditoriums that can contain 300 and 100 people respectively.
 Apart from being used by the priests for religious prayer meets, retreats or even get togethers and cultural programs, these are also available to the public for private functions or corporate events.

-There is one more small hall called the Manger, which is more of a prayer hall or a place to meditate in peace and quiet.
+There is one more small chapel called the Manger, which is more of a prayer hall or a place to meditate in peace and quiet.